greggthorpe/greggthorpe/README.md

 - 👋 Hi, I’m @greggthorpe
-- 👀 I’m interested in SEO, writing code, copywriting, link building.
+- 👀 I’m interested in SEO, AI, writing code, copywriting, link building.
-- 🌱 I’m currently learning to understand more about deep coding.
+- 🌱 I’m currently learning to understand more about deep AI use cases.
-- 💞️ I’m looking to collaborate on anything SEO related or marketing.
+- 💞️ I’m looking to collaborate on anything SEO-related, AI or marketing.
 - 📫 How to reach me you can visit my website www.FirstPlacePositioning.com or call me at 610-768-0357.

 <!---